-It begins with a series of six, experiential seminars over two years.
-Twenty individuals from all over the state, who might otherwise have never met, are chosen for each class of fellows.
+•The Fellowship begins with a series of six experiential seminars over two years.
+Twenty-four individuals from all over the state, who might otherwise have never met, are chosen for each class of fellows.

 The 2017-2019 class will meet for their six seminars in at least four different counties in North Carolina representing different geographic regions including McDowell County, Durham County, Carteret County, and Tyrrell County.